www-splitcells-net/net.splitcells.network/projects/net.splitcells.network/src/main/md/net/splitcells/network/guidelines/standard-usage/commonmark.md

 * SPDX-FileCopyrightText: Contributors To The `net.splitcells.*` Projects
 ----
 # CommonMark/Markdown Guidelines
-[CommonMark](https://commonmark.org/) is used as the definitive Markdown syntax.
+[CommonMark](https://commonmark.org/) is used as the definitive Markdown syntax by default.

 Only titles consisting of simple text without special symbols are considered linkable.
+Blank lines before and after the start of lists are required.
+Blank lines after and before headings seem not to be needed.
+Minimizing blank lines makes the document more compact without making the source code less readable.
 ## Mathematical Formula Via LaTex
 For LaTex math formulas [MathJax](https://www.mathjax.org) is used.
 For inline math `\\(` and `\\)` are used in order to indicated Latex formulas.